Mount Namuli Plateau Mozambique (photo: Peter Doucette/Legado).

 Legado offers a radical new approach for securing Thriving Futures™ for both people and the wild places they call home.

 This work began in the mountains of Mozambique.
 In 2010, professional climber and social entrepreneur Majka Burhardt was sent a photo of a granite rock face in northern Mozambique.
 Majka’s curiosity about what was behind and beyond that rock face ultimately led to a May 2014 expedition with an international team of biologists, climbers, conservation workers, and filmmakers who collaborated in an exploration of Mozambique’s second highest peak, Mount Namuli.
 The expedition spent a month conducting cliffside scientific and conservation research, using rock climbing to access previously unexplored habitats.

 The 2014 expedition and a 2011 reconnaissance expedition were the catalysts to develop Legado.

 Legado’s legacy roots grew out of our partnership with Lightyear Leadership, a world-class personal development and leadership program, and imagine1day, an Ethiopian organization. imagine1day has ignited Thriving Futures with more than 12,000 people, resulting in greater student learning outcomes, improved school performance, and growth in community-led programs ranging from sanitation to agriculture.

-A world in which individual choices lead to a collective legacy of a thriving planet
+A world in which individual choices lead to a collective legacy of thriving people on a thriving planet